 Here, Maccabees refers to Daniel 3 and 6 (Dan 3:23-25; 6:20-21) and regards Daniel as a real historical figure.

 Late daters say Daniel and 1 Maccabees were written only 40 or 50 years apart in the second century BC.
 Surely, the writer of Maccabees could have distinguished between a fraudulent book that was 50 years old and one that was 400 years old and considered to report actual history.

 PART OF THE BIBLE

-For those that accept that the Bible was put together under the inspiration of God it would be an unpleasant surprise to find a book written under a false name, falsely claiming divine foreknowledge and miracles, being accepted as Holy Scripture.
+For those that accept that the Bible was put together under the inspiration of God, it would be an unpleasant surprise to find a book written under a false name, falsely claiming divine foreknowledge and miracles, being accepted as Holy Scripture.

-The Dead Sea Scrolls (DSS) are a collection of 972 documents discovered between 1946 and 1956 on the northwest shore of the Dead Sea at Khirbet Qumran.
-These are the oldest known surviving copies of books of the Bible.
+The Dead Sea Scrolls (DSS) are ancient documents discovered around 1950 on the northwest shore of the Dead Sea at Khirbet Qumran.
+They contain the oldest known surviving copies of books of the Bible.

-The first century AD Jewish historian Josephus accepted the book of Daniel as an authoritative portion of the inspired Hebrew Scriptures.
+The first-century AD Jewish historian Josephus accepted the book of Daniel as an authoritative portion of the inspired Hebrew Scriptures.